pingcap/docs-cn/op-guide/ansible-deployment.md

     ansible -i inventory.ini all -m shell -a 'whoami' -b
     ```

-2. Connect to the network and download TiDB binary to the Control Machine using `local_prepare.yml` playbook.
+2. Run the `local_prepare.yml` playbook, connect to the Internet and download TiDB binary to the Control Machine.

     ```
     ansible-playbook local_prepare.yml